jacebenson/cedar/docs/docs/directives.md

 > Directives can be useful to get out of situations where you otherwise would need to do string manipulation to add and remove fields in your query.
 Server implementations may also add experimental features by defining completely new directives.

-Here's a helpful guide for deciding when you should use one of Redwood's Validator or Transformer directives:
+Here's a helpful guide for deciding when you should use one of Cedar's Validator or Transformer directives:

 |     | Use                                                                                                              | Directive                                                                                                                                                               | Custom?                                                                                                               | Type         |
 | --- | ---------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | ------------ |